We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People with papulopustular rosacea may need tetracycline antibiotics, such as doxycycline.
 Another oral medication that may be effective is isotretinoin (Accutane).
 Limited studies have demonstrated that it works better than doxycycline.

-Doctors may recommend laser or light-based therapies, particularly for people with phymatous rosacea.
+Doctors may also recommend laser or light-based therapies, particularly for people with phymatous rosacea.

-These therapies may include pulsed dye laser, intense pulsed light, and near-infrared laser therapy to reduce the appearance of discoloration.
+These therapies may include pulsed dye laser, intense pulsed light, and near-infrared laser therapies to reduce discoloration.
 People with papulopustular lesions may not benefit from these treatments, however.

 When rosacea affects the eyelids, dermatologists recommend increased lid hygiene, topical cyclosporine, and topical or systemic antibiotics.

 If symptoms do not respond to OTC treatments, a dermatologist or another doctor may prescribe a stronger treatment.

 The table below compares the nonprescription products that we describe earlier in the article.